 Requires membership in the db_owner fixed database role.
 Only members of the sysadmin fixed server role can specify the Auto_Fix option.

 A. Showing a report of the current user to login mappings

-The following example produces a report of the users in the current database that are not linked to any login and their security identifiers (SIDs).
+The following example produces a report of the users in the current database and their security identifiers (SIDs).